ICC Awards

 The ICC Awards is an International cricket award presented annually by the sport's governing body, ICC.

 The first awarding ceremony was held on 7 September 2004 in London, England.
 Between 2009 and 2014 the awards were known as the LG ICC Awards for sponsorship reasons.

-Virat Kohli holds the record for most awards by an individual with 10 awards, and most appearances in teams with 14 appearances along with AB de Villiers.
-In Women's section, Ellyse Perry holds the record for most awards by an individual with 6 awards and Smriti Mandhana holds the record for most appearances in teams with 9 appearances.
+Virat Kohli holds the record for most awards by an individual with 10 awards, and most appearances in teams with 14 times along with AB de Villiers.
+In Women's section, Ellyse Perry holds the record for most awards by an individual with 6 awards and Smriti Mandhana holds the record for most appearances in teams with 9 times.